Change In Park Schedule

 School Group Tours

 Bring your class to John Muir NHS!
 Come learn about the man, his life and his legacy.
-Park staff is available to join your group seven days a week, but the maximum number we can handle is roughly 70 people (or two classes).
+Park staff is available to join your group on Wednesdays, Thursdays and Fridays.
+The maximum number we can handle is roughly 70 people (or two classes).
 Picnic tables and the full park are open to you.
 Please pack out all trash.
-Traditionally, tours begin at 10:00 with a 20 minute film about John Muir called A Glorious Journey.
-Then, classes join park staff on a trip through the house and orchards that lasts until noon.
-Groups often picnic in the gardens and return to school afterward.
+Tours begin at 10:00 and last until noon.
+A ranger will explain the specifics of our new tour model when you make your reservation.

 Schedule early!
 Spaces fill up for Spring tours (February to mid-June) very quickly, so schedule your tour as soon as you have a date in mind!